lpan/lpan.github.io/about.md

 ## Rebash
 *[github.com/lpan/rebash](https://github.com/lpan/rebash)*

-This project is for sure one of my most underrated projects.
-Most people I talked to showed 0 interest to this project.
+Rebash is definitely one of my most underrated projects.
+Most people I talked to showed 0 interest in it.
 However, this project is what got me into functional programming.
 It is a `configurable` terminal emulator React component.
 I was too lazy to style it but trust me, it is really cool.

 *Visit my [Github](https://github.com/lpan) for more.*